vishwakarma09/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 it easier to see things. `:trim` assumes all files in the LOGS directory are user logs and will process them in some manner.
 It will normally put its output in `TMP/tmp.txt`.

+If you give a quoted string as first argument and it has "keepname" in it, then instead of dumping everything into tmp.txt, it will create files named after the user logs it discovers (username.txt)

 Your first argument to trim can also be just the name of a user (whose log file will be in `USERS/log-xxx.txt`) or if that doesn't exist then it is the directory to use, or you can use the name of a log file within the USERs directory (the name should begin `log-` and not include the directory and need not include the `.txt` suffix).
 E.g.,
 ```